ClearwaterUK/UltrakULL/UltrakULL/README.md

 # Uninstallation:

 ### Removing UltrakULL:
-- Delete UltrakULL.dll from BepInEx/UMM Mods/UltrakULL
+- Delete UltrakULL.dll from BepInEx/plugins/UltrakULL.

-### Removing UMM:
-- Delete UMM.dll from BepInEx/plugins.
-- (This will remove UMM, but not your actual mod files)

 ### Removing BepInEx:
 - Delete the winhttp.dll file from your ULTRAKILL install folder.
 This is the file used for BepInEx to hook into the game, and will not break your installation if it is removed.